 – University of Ottawa – Concordia University – Queen’s University – Royal Military College – Ryerson University – Sherbrooke University – Carleton University

 HECHMET is a Technology Demonstration Project funded by the Department of National Defence’s Chemical, Biological, Radiological-Nuclear, and Explosives Research and Technology Initiative (CRTI).
 CRTI is a federal program developed to improve the science and technology capabilities of the nation to meet changing security needs.
 It seeks to support the development and adaptation of software for maintaining a comprehensive database of chemicals, standardize the management of chemical inventories across institutions, and improve the tracking of chemicals in Canada.

 The HECHMET project is underpinned by the Vertére Inventory Manager (VIM) software, a modular, web-based enterprise application used to track chemicals and other materials within the university working environment.
-Chemicals are tagged with a unique barcode label that cross-references to:
+Hazardous chemicals are tagged with a unique barcode label that cross-references to:

 - Principal Investigator (PI) responsible for the item

 - Other information (e.g., information is secured using Access Levels)